paganaye/vscode-typescript-mocha/README.md

 - **Test Runner** Mocha tests are available instantly, a couple samples tests are provided.
 - **Visual Studio Code Debugging** is configured and works instantly.

+### Caveat

+This project only applies for Node projects.
+There is no browser and no web server in this project.

 ## ❯ Table of Contents